celedev/LuaPanda/readme.md

 # LuaPanda

-LuaPanda is a small 3D SceneKit game written mostly in Lua.
+LuaPanda is a small 3D SceneKit game written mostly in Lua with **[CodeFlow](https://www.celedev.com)**.
 It is based on a code sample from Apple.

 You run the character —a red panda— in a 3D scene, with the arrow keys, and use the mouse to change the camera position.
 The character can collect pearls and flowers on his way, but it shall avoid to be touched by the enemy's fire.